folio-org/raml-module-builder/README.md

 ## Tenant API

-The Postgres Client support in the RMB is schema specific, meaning, it expects every tenant to be represented by its own schema.
-The RMB exposes 3 APIs to facilitate the creation of schemas per tenant (a type of provisioning for the tenant).
+The Postgres Client support in the RMB is schema specific, meaning that it expects every tenant to be represented by its own schema.
+The RMB exposes three APIs to facilitate the creation of schemas per tenant (a type of provisioning for the tenant).
 Post, Delete, and 'check existence' of a tenant schema.
 Note that the use of this API is optional.

 The RAML defining the API: